xybu/gitlab-ag/README.md

 ### Import Users

 To import users from a CSV file, first sign in to gitlab-ag control panel, then in the navbar menu, choose "Users" - "Import Users".
-In the content panel will show the control for pasting cSV data.
+In the content panel will show the control for pasting CSV data.

 The first line of the CSV data must be the header of columns.
 Three columns are required: `User ID` (matching `username` field on GitLab), `NAME` (matching `name`), and `EMAIL` (matching `email`).
 Besides, `ID` column, if exists, will be matched to `extern_uid` field on GitLab.